jampp/sharedbuffers/README.rst

     * tuple / list

 Primitive types are cloned into their actual builtin objects when accessed.
-Although fast, it does imply that contianers lists will take up a lot of process-local memory when accessed.
+Although fast, it does imply that contianers will take up a lot of process-local memory when accessed.
 Support for collection proxies that take the place of builtin containers is planned for a future release.

 Objects can be registered with schema serializers and thus composite types can be mapped as well.
 For this to function